 Regular Search

-Typically, we use string comparison methods like indexOf, contains, etc. These work well, but they fail to provide results if there are spelling mistakes in the search query.
+Typically, we use string comparison methods like indexOf, contains, etc. These work well, but they fail to provide results if the search query contains spelling mistakes.

 Displays individual items with their logo, name, and tags.